sunsibar/docs-software_devel/book/software_devel/35_ros/15_node_configuration.md

-# Node configuration mechanisms {#node-configuration status=draft}
+# Node configuration mechanisms {#node-configuration status=ready}

-Maintainer: Russell Buchanan

-# Code Structure {#ros-structure status=draft}
+# Code Structure {#ros-structure status=ready}

 Software development in ROS takes place in a root directory call a catkin workspace, usually called `catkin_ws`.
 Inside this directory is a `src` folder which contains all the packages.
 ROS is built be several packages which each perform a specific role such as defining rosnodes, actions or message definitions.

 See [joy_mapper](https://github.com/duckietown/Software/tree/master18/catkin_ws/src/05-teleop/joy_mapper) as an example of a ROS package.
 It can be launched independently with